gistratta/magnetar/README.md

 fraction of GRB X-ray afterglows, there is the hypothesis of a newly-born magnetar pumping energy into the forward shock in the form of spin-down radiation.

-Under this assumption, this code allows to extract magnetar magnetic field and spin period that better describe the properties of observed plateau in the X-ray afterglow.
+Under this assumption, **this code allows to extract magnetar magnetic field and spin period that better describe the properties of observed plateau in the X-ray afterglow.**

-The magnetar model is based on the formulation published in Stratta et al. 2018, ApJ, 869, 155 and references therein. https://iopscience.iop.org/article/10.3847/1538-4357/aadd8f
+The code is written in Python language and is based on the magnetar model formulated in Stratta et al. 2018, ApJ, 869, 155

+https://iopscience.iop.org/article/10.3847/1538-4357/aadd8f

 ## 2. To run the code

-The code runs under Python 3.x.x and requires the following packages and libraries:
+The code runs under Python 3.8.x and requires the following modules:

-> astropy, numpy, matplotlib, scipy,  pandas, sympy.functions
+> astropy, numpy, matplotlib, scipy,  pandas, sympy

 To run the code: